Q: What is SciPod?

 A: As you probably already know, academics are becoming increasingly aware of their responsibility to communicate more broadly, especially to the public.

 Moreover, given the significant change in the way information is disseminated and accessed, people want more from researchers, academic institutions, and industry than ever before.
 As a result, the topic of science communication is a growing area of interest.

 It is now widely accepted that broader science communication is a fundamental aspect of a scientist’s career.
 While many do recognise this, it can be a challenge to do it effectively.

-With an estimated 285 million visually impaired people, and 700 million dyslexic people, we should also not underestimate the value that an audio service offers to a community who are often overlooked in academic publishing.
+With an estimated 285 million visually impaired people, and 700 million dyslexic people, we should also not underestimate the value that an audio and video service offers to a community who are often overlooked in academic publishing.

 We have no intention of trying to replace text communication.
 We are aiming to compliment and support it.